ddasutein/KGS-Summary-SIF-Reddit/README.md

 # KGS-Summary-SIF-Reddit
 This is a template for the KLab Games Station summary post for /r/SchoolIdolFestival

+Created by: /u/LoveArrowShooto

+How to use?

+- Replace all text and links to the relevant content.

+- Copy and paste to Reddit post as text.

 ### EVENT

 RikoRuby Score Match ends tomorrow, August 4, 2017.